MooersLab/pymolsnips/nextpsnips.md

 # To-Do with PyMOLSnips
-- Make a GIF for mirrored tab stops for VSC
+- update mirror tab stops list at top of readme
-- List text editors that have a mirrored tab stop option?
-- Recommend VSC for users who are unfamiliar with the command line
-- Discuss the fragility of tab stops and how you can easily exit a tab stop
+- continue running through the text editors and making GIFs

-## Problems with text editors
+## Problems with text editors (smaller headings are finished)
 ### Atom
 	- Installation: Success
-	- GIFY made: No - can't get snips to load - says "unmatched ]"
+	- GIFY made: Two, install language and snippet packages.
+Snippet use - no...can't get to load - says "unmatched ]".
-	- Errors: when running a .pml file error message says "unmatched ]" Can't access hiddne folder for snippets (marina issue)
+	- Errors: still seeing "unmatched ]"
-		* might be due to white spaces that exists between []. (even if the white space is removed)(not recognizing that other bracket does exist)
-		* once this error is fixed another error may appear concerning the """ or ''' used to end a section
 ### BBEdit
 	- Installation: Success
 	- GIFY made: No